cassanof/finetuning-harness/README.md

 ## Generic Usage

-This repo is driven by the `train.py` script.
-It supports supports a wide range of arguments, which can be listed using `python train.py --help`.
+This repo is driven by the `main.py` script.
+It supports supports a wide range of arguments, which can be listed using `python main.py --help`.
-It may be simpler to look at the `run_*.sh` scripts, which are used to run training on the different models with different settings.
+It may be simpler to look at the scripts in the `run_scripts` directory, which are used to run training on the different models with different settings.

 ### LoRA

 There is built-in support for LoRA, which can be enabled by passing the `--lora` flag.
-See `./run_starcoder_lora.sh` for an example.
+See `run_scripts/run_starcoder_lora.sh` for an example.
 There is additional support for some "lora hacks", like double quant, which can be enabled by passing the `--lora_extreme` flag.

 ### DeepSpeed